emmanuelulloa/fla.js/README.md

 ###Utility class manipulation methods

+**fla.class(el,'myClass')** wrapper method to get and set the className property of the element passed.

 **fla.switchClass(el, 'first', 'second')** it will switch the first class with the second class.

 **fla.eventClass(eventName, triggerElement, classname, targetElement)** <sup>NV</sup> specialty method to apply different animations on object events.